Finding Halos in the Lyman-$\alpha$ forest I. Introducing a hierarchical absorption framework: Discussion

 \section{Discussion}

 The exploration of strong-blended $\laf$ systems in \citetalias{pieri10}, \citetalias{pieri14} and \citetalias{morrison24} demonstrated that SBLAs offer an expanded set of halos in absorption that can be used to find and study the circumgalactic medium.
-In this work, we examined the halo finding probability and completeness, the halo covering fraction and the typical halo mass traced by SBLAs using the TNG50 simulation.
-We further generalised the definition of SBLAs and took the first steps towards optimising the finding of halos.
-We introduce the `SBLA hierarchical framework' to the community as a powerful tool for decomposing $\laf$ spectra into a series of halos surrounded by IGM absorption.
+In this work, we examined the halo finding probability, the halo covering fraction and the typical halo mass traced by SBLAs using the TNG50 simulation, using the sample by the aforementioned authors and by expanding on their work and allowing for samples with variable spectral size.
+We introduced the `SBLA hierarchical framework' to the community as a tool for decomposing $\laf$ forest spectra into a series of halos surrounded by IGM absorption.

-In order to further examine the relationship between SBLAs and halos, in this section we look at many pertinent topics left to address: uncertainties arising from our use of hydrodynamic simulations; the effects of smoothing in the spectra; the relationship between SBLA spectral size, halo mass, and halo circular velocity; how to choose a sample to study the CGM or the IGM; and our definition of the boundary of the CGM.
+In Sect. \ref{subsec:SDSS probs} we discussed the halo finding probability we derived and compared this with the observational inferences made by \citetalias{pieri14} and \citetalias{morrison24}.
+In order to further examine the relationship between SBLAs and halos, in this section we look at many pertinent topics left to address: uncertainties arising from our use of hydrodynamic simulations; the effects of smoothing in the spectra; the relationship between SBLA spectral size, halo mass, and halo circular velocity; how to choose a sample to study the CGM or the IGM; and discuss our definition of the boundary of the CGM.